R-Meetup-SB/Prepping_data_4_R/README.md

 ### Project Overview

-We will be using Caillie and Laura's project as an example of dealing with real data.
+We will be using Callie and Laura's project as an example of dealing with real data.
 Here is a quick overview of their project:

 Part of their group project at the Bren School is creating a marine spatial plan that identifies ideal vessel traffic routes that avoid hotspots of sperm whale activity to reduce whale-vessel strikes.
 To do this, we need to take multiple datasets and combine them with common characteristics to create one large database.